 Modern Dutch Restaurant in Amsterdam: Wilde Zwijnen

-If you’d prefer to escape the touristy city center, consider booking a boutique apartment at Yays Entrepothaven in the Zeeburg district.
-It is less than a 15-minute walk to the restaurant!
+If you’d prefer to escape the touristy city center, consider booking an apartment at Numa Amsterdam Docklands.
+The restaurant is less than a 15-minute walk away!

 - Where to Eat Seafood in Copenhagen, Denmark